Allay Lamp Review: Allay Lamp for Migraine

+Have you heard about the green light for migraine relief, Allay lamp?
+I am lucky enough to give my opinion for an Allay lamp review.
 Recently, I read about a study on green light and migraine.
+The Allay lamp was intriguing to me and I wanted to review it.
 I suffer from photophobia causing all light to feel uncomfortable.
-My eyes are sensitive to fluorescent lights, sunlight and incandescent light.
+My eyes are sensitive to fluorescent lights, sunlight, and incandescent light.
 I’m always looking for ways to ease my eye strain from light and how to accommodate it.
 The thing I found interesting was, the research was thought of after patients were saying cloudy days were the worsts and it’s the same for me.
 “Light on a cloudy day has different color characteristics than light on a sunny day.”

 Dr. Rami Burnstein studies how people’s perceptions of pain change according to the color of light around them.
 Red, blue, and yellow lights generate much larger electrical signals in the eyes and the brain.
-Green light minimizes irritation and keeps the brain calm according to according to Bursteins’ studies.
-This prompted Brunstein to gather a team of migraine researchers and entrepreneurs to create Allay.
+Greenlight minimizes irritation and keeps the brain calm according to Bursteins’ studies.
+This prompted Brunstein to gather a team of migraine researchers and entrepreneurs to create Allay lamp.

 *I was given an Allay lamp to review and am compensated if you use my referral link.